iSEE-Laboratory/DiffUIR/README.md

 ## Introduction

 The main challenge of universal image restoration tasks is handling different degradation images at once.
 In this work, we propose a selective hourglass mapping strategy based on conditional diffusion model to learn the shared information between different tasks.
+Specifically, we integrate a shared distribution term to the diffusion algorithm elegantly and naturally, achieving to map the different distributions to a shared one and could further guide the shared distribution to the task-specific clean image.
+By only modify the mapping strategy, we outperform large-scale universal methods with at least five times less computational costing.

 ### Framework comparison